DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 ```
 dbt-build --codegen-only
 ```
-Note that the above requires you to have set up the `latest_v5` version of daq-buildtools, as it's focused on OKS code generation studies.

 You can see all the options listed if you run the script with the `--help` command, i.e.
 ```